 This means that you are going to want the shortest possible wiring run from the solar controller to the battery bank to minimize the size of wire needed and voltage drop (energy loss).

 If possible, locate your solar controller right next to the batteries.
-But this isn't always possible, especially if your batteries are hanging out in the open on the tongue of your trailer, like Kelly's are.
+But this isn't always possible, especially if your batteries are hanging out in the open on the tongue of your trailer,

 We ended up installing the solar controller inside the cargo pass-thru compartment located at the front of Kelly's rig.
 This gets the controller pretty darn close to the batteries (minimizing wire run), while being protected from weather.